Bruno Fernandes: Solskjaer's saviour and Man Utd's real captain | Goal.com

 When the manager made the announcement during his pre-game press conference, a look of surprise flashed across Fernandes' face; he clearly hadn’t been expecting the armband.

 This is a character who demands more of himself, and his team-mates.
-He's doesn't shy away from responsibility; he welcomes it.
+He doesn't shy away from responsibility; he welcomes it.
 We saw that again on Saturday when United were in trouble.

 He wasn’t wearing the armband but he showed he has that drive, determination and fight required of a United captain.